Japan 2026

 Your day.
 Sleep in.
 Wander Nishiki Market — Kyoto's 400-year-old "kitchen."
 Rent bikes along the Kamo River.
 Find a hidden temple (Kyoto has over 2,000).
 Get lost in a department store basement food hall.
 Or sit in a traditional tea house and watch the world slow down.

-Nishiki Market
+Nishiki Market food alley

 Sleep in!
 No alarms, no trains.
 Some ideas for the day: Nishiki Market is a 5 min walk from Shijo-Karasuma — graze on pickles, matcha sweets, fresh mochi, and skewered everything.
 Rent bikes near the hotel and cruise along the Kamo River path (flat, scenic, easy for kids).
 Hidden temples worth finding: Tofuku-ji (spectacular gardens, way fewer tourists than Kiyomizu-dera), Nanzen-ji (free grounds, beautiful brick aqueduct the kids can climb around).
 Department store basement food halls (depachika) at Takashimaya or Daimaru on Shijo are mind-blowing — free samples everywhere.
 Last night in Kyoto — consider a special dinner.
 Pack tonight for tomorrow's Shinkansen to Tokyo.